BonoboPLC/lojjo_wiki/administration/games/raffle.md

 # Tickets & Price

+You will need to configure ticket details including Total No. of Tickets available, their price and how the proceeds are split (Prize pool vs. Fees)

 ## Total Tickets available for sale

 This is the maximum tickets available in this game.
 This number cannot be altered once the first ticket has been sold.